Frequently Asked Questions

 If you are applying to a certificate, diploma and advanced diploma program, and are 19 years or older, you may qualify by attending a pre-admission testing for mature applicants.

-About 24 hours after you apply, Seneca will send you an email with your Seneca Student ID and information about how
+About 24 hours after you apply, Seneca will send you an email with your Seneca Student ID and the information about how

 to set up your Seneca online services.
 You can follow the status of your application through your Seneca online Student Centre.